hlandau/acme.t/README.md

 Like acmetool, [xenolf/lego](https://github.com/xenolf/lego) provides a library and client utility.
-The utility provides commands for creating certificates, but doesn't provide a compelling system for managing the lifetime of the short-lived certificates offered by *Let's Encrypt*.
+The utility provides commands for creating certificates, but doesn't provide a compelling system for managing the lifetime of the short-lived certificates offered by Let's Encrypt.
 The user is expected to generate and install all certificates manually.

 ### gethttpsforfree